Out-of-sample error estimate for robust M-estimators with convex penalty: Main result

 Hence the above multiplicative factor is equal to 0 when $\diag(\bpsi') = \mathbf{0}$, i.e., $\psi'(y_i -\bx_i^\top\hbbeta) = 0$ for all observations $i=1,...,n$: If all observations are classified as outliers by the minimization problem \eqref{M-estimator-rho} then $\hat R$ is undefined and cannot be used.
-On the other hand, the relationship
+On the other hand, by \Cref{thm:main_robust} under \Cref{assum:g}(i) the relationship